sini/nixkraken/docs/src/options/nixkraken.md

 Most options in GitKraken applies to a given [profile][doc-profiles], but some of them are global to the application and will therefore apply to all profiles.

-For a better discovery of options scope, we document their scope using emoji icons:
+For a better discovery of options scope, we document them using emoji icons:

 - 🌐: option applies globally
 - 👤: option applies to a specific profile

 > [!NOTE]
 >
-> Unless an option is child of the [`profiles` group][doc-opt-profiles], it will apply to the default profile.
+> Unless a 👤 option is child of the [`profiles` group][doc-opt-profiles], it will apply to the default profile.

 ## Root options